seif-eldine/resume-builder/README.md

 ## Running unit tests

-**Make sure to change the database connection environment variables to the local .env file variables**
+**Make sure to copy .env.example to .env to use the demo credentials**

 Run :